How to Make The Best Men’s Small Group

 Book Studies: One of the most effective ways to start a small group is to study a book with open-ended discussion questions in each chapter.
-We offer books by Patrick Morley that are ideal for small-group use, such as The Christian Man.
+You can order books that are designed for small-group use with discussion questions, such as The Christian Man.
 You can also find certain titles, like How God Makes Men and The Man in the Mirror, for less than $2 each in our Books by the Box program.

 Workbooks: Man in the Mirror offers six-week study workbooks for small groups, designed to be an easy “next step” for any man to take in his spiritual journey.
 Each workbook comes with discussion questions to make your job as easy as possible!

 Accountability Groups: Order wallet-sized Accountability Cards (with free shipping) to help 2-4 men connect weekly about how they are doing in the various areas of their lives.